Lapsx/Rosalind/README.md

 # Rosalind
-Solutions to the problems from the bioinformatics site ROSALIND.
+Solutions to some of the problems from the bioinformatics site ROSALIND.